- What is a credit report?

 - How many and what types of credit accounts do you have?
 Although it is generally good to have established credit accounts, too many credit card accounts may have a negative effect on your score.
 In addition, many models consider the type of credit accounts you have.
 For example, under some scoring models, loans from finance companies may negatively affect your credit score.

 Scoring models may be based on more than just information in your credit report.
-For example, the model may consider information from your credit application as well: your job or occupation,
+For example, the model may consider information from your credit application as well: your job or occupation, length of employment, or whether you own a home.

 To improve your credit score under most models, concentrate on paying your bills on time, paying down outstanding balances, and not taking on new debt.
 It's likely to take some time to improve your score significantly.